anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar-agent SHALL provide the set of CA certificates requested from the registrar to the pledge by HTTP POST to the endpoint: "/.well-known/brski/pledge-CAcerts".

-As the CA certificate provisioning is crucial from a security perspective, this provisioning SHALL only be done, if the voucher-response has been provided to the pledge.
+As the CA certificate provisioning is crucial from a security perspective, this provisioning SHALL only be done, if the voucher-response has been successfully provided to the pledge.

 The supply CA certificates message has the Content-Type `application/jose+json` and is signed using the LDevID(Reg) of the registrar pledge as shown in {{PCAC}}.